COVID-19 and Schools/Childcare

 CDPH strongly recommends that schools utilize (or begin transitioning to) the notification-based model provided in Group Tracing Approach to Students Exposed to COVID-19 in a K-12 setting.
 In this approach, students are notified of their exposure, test 3-5 days after, and stay in school unless they develop symptoms or test positive).

 View a Sample Group Tracing Notification Letter to Parents/Guardians of Students Exposed to COVID-19 in School (updated 07/01/22) here: | English | Spanish | Vietnamese |

 Should students, teachers, and other school staff be routinely tested?
 (TK-12)

-CDPH’s K-12 school-based COVID-19 testing strategies for school year 2021-22 outlines the State’s recommendations and support for testing of students, teachers, and other school staff.
+CDPH’s School Testing Overview outlines the State of California’s recommendations and support for testing of students, teachers, and other school staff.
 In addition to testing of symptomatic individuals and close contacts, screening testing can be helpful in preventing COVID-19 transmission on campus.
-More frequent screening testing is more likely to result in identifying COVID-19 cases early and preventing on-campus transmission.

 Are schools allowed to release personally identifiable information, including health information, from students’ education records to the County Public Health Department without parental or student consent?
 (TK-12)

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records, which generally includes all student information in the possession of schools.
 In general, school districts and public schools (and other schools receiving federal funds) must obtain consent from a parent or guardian before disclosing personally identifiable information from students’ education records.
 But exceptions to FERPA’s general consent rule allow schools to share certain records and information without prior consent in certain circumstances.